 Coffee is acidic, that is the harsh truth, but it doesn’t mean it’s unhealthy.
 The acidity in coffee gives it its bitter taste which coffee lovers enjoy first thing in the morning.
 However, people with sensitive tummies tend to suffer from heartburn or acid reflux when they consume coffee.
+According to an article, one of the potential side effects of drinking coffee when you are sick is it can worsen stomach ulcers.
 Low acid coffee came as the perfect solution for those people to enjoy coffee without its unsavory side effects.
 While some people claim that low acid coffee is tasteless, others say they enjoy the taste more due to the lack of bitterness.
 If you are interested in low acid coffee, here are 3 things you should know about it.

 1. The Coffee Origin Matters